GTK

-GTK (formerly GIMP ToolKit and GTK+) is a free open-source widget toolkit for creating graphical user interfaces (GUIs) targeted at Linux and specifically GNOME (though with some use in other desktop environments).
+GTK (formerly GIMP ToolKit and GTK+) is a free and open-source widget toolkit for creating graphical user interfaces (GUIs) targeted at Linux and specifically GNOME (though with some use in other desktop environments).
 It is licensed under the terms of the GNU LGPL, allowing both free and proprietary software to use it.

 The GTK team releases new versions on a regular basis.
 GTK 4 and GTK 3 are actively maintained, while GTK 2 is no longer supported.
 GTK 1 is independently maintained by the CinePaint project.